New Pixel camera can make your parents look like they’re in love again - The Beaverton

 Andy’s mother, Cynthia Liske, isn’t pleased about her son’s retreat into the world depicted on the screen he refuses to put down.
 “I don’t think it’s healthy to be able to alter photos as they’re being taken to reflect a world that doesn’t exist, one that’s never existed.
 Okay, maybe it existed for like a month right after we got married, before the turd started treating me like a bang maid, but Andy’s never known that world.
 Instant photoshop won’t alter , it’ll only make it look worse in comparison.”

 “But, you know, it’s fine to alter reality a little, after the fact,” Mrs. Liske continued.
-“Like using a small filter on a photo for your profile on a app because everyone’s telling you that you need to ‘get out there’ again but you really don’t photograph well and if you don’t use the filter you look disturbingly like your mother, that’s fine, right?”
+“Like using a small filter on a photo for your profile on a dating app because everyone’s telling you that you need to ‘get out there’ again but you really don’t photograph well and if you don’t use the filter you look disturbingly like your mother, that’s fine, right?”

 “Right?”